bitrise-io/devcenter/_articles/reviews/the-android-linux-docker-environment.md

 * image name ID: `quay.io/bitriseio/android-ndk`
 * **built on the Base Android image** and extends it with the latest Android NDK
 * you can use the `$ANDROID_NDK_HOME` environment variable to point to the location of the preinstalled Android NDK, and it's also added to `$PATH`
-* check out the related `Dockerfile` [where](https://github.com/bitrise-docker/android-ndk/blob/master/Dockerfile) you can see what's preinstalled in this image.
+* check out the related `Dockerfile` [where](https://github.com/bitrise-docker/android-ndk/blob/master/Dockerfile) you can see what's preinstalled in this image
-  You can find the pre-installed tools & System Report of this Stack [here](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports/linux-docker-android.log).
+*  You can find the pre-installed tools & System Report of this Stack [here](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports/linux-docker-android.log)

 ### Android NDK LTS image ( / )

 * image name ID: `quay.io/bitriseio/android-ndk-lts`
-*
+* it’s always a **tagged version of an older Android NDK image**
+* you can use the `$ANDROID_NDK_HOME` environment variable to point to the location of the preinstalled Android NDK, and it’s also added to `$PATH`
-*
+* OS: Ubuntu16.04, 64 bit
+* you can find the pre-installed tools & System Report of this Stack [here](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports/linux-docker-android-lts.log)

 ## Docker & Virtual Machines